juliechristiedata/resolve-misc/2021-IncomeByRace-Methodology/Methodology.md

 <p>If you&#39;re combining multiple PUMAs into a city like I did, you&#39;ll need to treat the percentages and estimated numbers differently.
 For percentage, I determined median to be the most stable process to unify them.
 For figures, totaling them was most appropriate.</p>

-<p>Once you&#39;ve completed the analysis you want, the final step, would be to visualize the data.
-Below you can see an example visualization from my analysis.</p>
+<p>Once you&#39;ve completed the analysis you want, the final step, would be to visualize the data. </p>

-<iframe src='https://flo.uri.sh/visualisation/6196019/embed' title='Interactive or visual content' frameborder='0' scrolling='no' style='width:100%;height:600px;' sandbox='allow-same-origin allow-forms allow-scripts allow-downloads allow-popups allow-popups-to-escape-sandbox allow-top-navigation-by-user-activation'></iframe>

 <div class="footnotes">
 <hr>